RedbeardThePilot/MORDM-PortfolioEx/README.md

 To compile and run:

-* Download the Borg source code.
-Put all Borg and Lake Source in the same directory.

-* Type the following command `make` to compile the Portfolio Function Evaluation code
+* Type the following command `make` to compile the Portfolio Function Evaluation code, move the resulting executable to the same working directory as the BORG executable